opensearch-project/opensearch-k8s-operator/docs/userguide/main.md

     version: <YOUR_CLUSTER_VERSION>
     monitoring:
       enable: true # Enable or disable the monitoring plugin
+      labels: # The labels add for ServiceMonitor
+        someLabelKey: someLabelValue
       scrapeInterval: 30s # The scrape interval for Prometheus
       monitoringUserSecret: monitoring-user-secret # Optional, name of a secret with username/password for prometheus to acces the plugin metrics endpoint with, defaults to the admin user
       pluginUrl: https://github.com/aiven/prometheus-exporter-plugin-for-opensearch/releases/download/<YOUR_CLUSTER_VERSION>.0/prometheus-exporter-<YOUR_CLUSTER_VERSION>.0.zip # Optional, custom URL for the monitoring plugin